tz1/pikernomatic/README.md

 symbols may change).
 Adds spi-dma, CAN for mcp2515, and Adafruilt PiTFT (stmpe-ts built but doesn't work, nor the reset)

-Just do ./setupget.sh and wait for the downloads to complete (several in parallel).
+Just do ./getsource.sh and wait for the downloads to complete (several in parallel).

+The do ./setupget.sh which does some patching

 Then do ./buildall.sh and check the raspibuild/buildout directory for the replacements.